Bang Bang (My Baby Shot Me Down): Other versions

 Nancy Sinatra recorded one of the best-known covers of the song, for her 1966 album How Does That Grab You?
-Featuring tremolo guitar played by her arranger, Billy Strange, Sinatra's version had a resurgence in popularity when it was used in the opening credits of the 2003 Quentin Tarantino film Kill Bill Volume 1.
-In the sequence preceding the opening credits, Tarantino creates a literal, bloody interpretation of the song's chorus and the third verse, about a wedding day.
+Featuring haunting tremolo guitar played by her arranger, Billy Strange, Sinatra's version had a resurgence in popularity when it was used by Quentin Tarantino over the opening credits of his 2003 film Kill Bill Volume 1.
+In the sequence preceding the credits, Tarantino created a literal, bloody interpretation of the song's chorus and its third verse, about a wedding day.
+The song also appears on the film's soundtrack album.

+Sinatra's version was sampled and featured on the 2005 electro house track "Shot You Down" by Audio Bullys, which peaked at #3 in the United Kingdom and #20 in Australia.
+A reissue single of Sinatra's original track in 2014 also charted in France at #97.

+Following soon after the release by Cher in 1966, the song would become popular across Europe – in versions released as singles by Cher, Sinatra, Petula Clark and other artists, across several countries and in different languages.
+Singer Sheila's cover of the song in French – released as "Bang-bang" – reached #1 on the French charts in July 1966.
+A cover version sung in Italian by Dalida reached #1 in Italy in 1966 and remained on the chart for two months, earning her a gold record.
+It later appeared on her 1967 album Dalida.
+Yugoslav singer Đorđe Marjanović also covered the song on his 1967 EP "Devojke".

-Vanilla Fudge, an American band known predominantly for their slow extended heavy rock arrangements of contemporary hit songs, included the song in their eponymous album released in 1967.
+Vanilla Fudge, an American band known for slow, extended heavy rock arrangements of contemporary hit songs, included "Bang Bang" on their eponymous album released in 1967.

-The song was also popular in Italy in 1966, when it was covered in Italian by Dalida, reaching number one and charting for two months, winning her a gold record.
-It appeared on her 1967 album, Piccolo Ragazzo.

-In the 2008 French drama Maman est chez le coiffeur one of the abandoned boys sings and performs his version of the song.
+Terry Reid released the song on his Epic Records album “Bang Bang You’re Terry Reid” on October 30, 1968.

+Betty Chung released a version in 1968, with lyrics in Chinese.